 If anyone is unconscious or not breathing, call 911 immediately.
-Begin performing CPR if properly trained.
-Do not move an injured person unless the individual is in a vehicle on fire or is in danger of being struck by another vehicle.
+Begin performing CPR if adequately trained.
+Do not move an injured person unless the individual is in a vehicle on fire or is in danger of being struck by another car.

 - Is everyone alert and able to respond to questions?